confluence/python-textbok/python_notes/02_Python_Basics.rst

 In keeping with good programming style, you should make use of meaningful names for variables.

-..
-Note:: in statically typed languages, in which variables have types, you must declare the type of a new variable before assigning any value to it -- you can do this in the same step as the value assignment, or in a separate step.
-Because of this, it is possible for a variable to be defined, but never to have been assigned a value -- such a variable is said to be ``uninitialised``.
-Trying to access the values of uninitialised variables can result in unpredictable errors!
-Fortunately, you will never have this problem in Python, because it has no separate variable definition step.
-When you create a new variable in Python, you define it and initialize it with a starting value at the same time.

 Variable scope and lifetime
 ---------------------------